FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: FarSkip-Collective Framework

-Compared with $\text{attn-in}_k$, $\text{mlp-in}_k$ has one additional input and can be decomposed as, $\text{mlp-in}_{k} = \text{attn-in}_k + \text{routed-exp-out}_{k-1}$.
-With this connectivity, we have that each input is at most one sub-block apart for better accuracy.
-At the same time, the shared-expert and attention computation is independent of the preceding routed experts which means the Combine operation can be overlapped with the sub-block's operations and the MLP input is now independent of the attention calculation which means that the Dispatch can also be overlapped with the Attention sub-block.
+The FarSkip-Collective connectivity has the property that attention computation is not dependent on the preceding routed-experts which means the Combine operation of the previous routed-experts can be overlapped with the first part of the attention computation (and shared-experts computation depending on the parallelism).
+In addition the MLP input is independent of the attention output which means that the Dispatch can follow the Combine immediately after computing the new router scores and then run overlapped with the second part of the attention computation.
+Hence FarSkip-Collectives combines the outdated and partial formulations for $o_k^{*}$ to achieve overlap with provable minimal activation dropping for the MoE layer.
 We provide the details of the execution and overlapping of FarSkip-Collective in the next section.

-We leave more aggressive multi-block variants of ``far-skipping'' as future work, which may be useful if the communication duration exceeds that of the full sub-block's computation time, for example in the case of extremely sparse and large-scale MoEs or in the case of network-topology aware MoEs.
+We also leave more aggressive multi-block variants of ``far-skipping'' as future work, which may be useful if the communication significantly exceeds the duration of the full sub-block's computation time, for example in the case of extremely sparse and large-scale MoEs or different hardware paradigms.